Persistent Upward Trend: Syphilis and STI Rates in D.C. Not Returning to Pre-Pandemic Levels, New Analysis Shows

 The impact of the pandemic on the availability and accessibility of disease screening, prevention, and care services is still apparent.
 Care-seeking behaviors, especially those related to preventive measures, are lagging behind pre-pandemic levels.

 To address the challenges, public health officials are striving to improve access to care, particularly for Black residents who are disproportionately affected.
-This includes engaging with the community at events, recruiting artists to spread messages about prevention and treatment, and meeting people where they are.
+This includes engaging with the community at events, recruiting artists to spread messages regarding prevention and treatment, and meeting people where they are.

 Unfortunately, the District’s federally qualified health centers and community-based organizations are grappling with the staffing shortfall, hindering their efforts to recruit culturally sensitive public health workers.